Joyas Prestadas: Recording and covers

-Two songs composed by Mexican singer-songwriter Marco Antonio Solís (pictured), "¡Basta Ya!" and "Como Tu Mujer", are covered by Jenni Rivera for Joyas Prestadas.
-Solis appears on both tracks as a guest artist.
+Marco Antonio Solís (pictured) appears as a guest artist on covers of "¡Basta Ya!" and "Como Tu Mujer", which he composed.

 Joyas Prestadas is a double album consisted of eleven tracks originally performed by other singers.
 Rivera recorded these songs on two versions: pop and banda.
 According to her, the songs she chose were recordings she listened to while working as a record store cashier.
 The albums were produced by Enrique Martinez and were recorded at the Twin Recording Studio in Burbank, California.
 A deluxe version of Joyas Prestadas: Pop was released on August 28, 2012, which contains a DVD of her performing the album live at the Teatro de la Ciudad in Mexico City, Mexico.

 The first track, "A Cambio de Qué", was first recorded by Mexican singer Marisela on her album Completamente Tuya (1985).
 The second track, "A Que no le Cuentas", was first performed by Puerto Rican singer Ednita Nazario on her album, Ednita (1982).
 "Así Fue" and "Resulta" were both composed by Mexican singer-songwriter Juan Gabriel and originally performed by Isabel Pantoja and Lucha Villa respectively.
 Rivera also covers Pantoja's song, "Porque Me Gusta a Morir". "¡Basta Ya" and "Como Tu Mujer" were composed by Mexican singer-songwriter Marco Antonio Solís and first performed by Olga Tañón and Rocío Dúrcal.
 Rivera had previously collaborated with Tañón with their cover of "Cosas del Amor" on the latter's album Exitos en 2 Tiempos (2007).
 Solís himself appears on both tracks.

 The sixth track, "Detrás de Mi Ventana", was written by Ricardo Arjona in 1993 and included in Nueva era (1993), a studio album by Mexican singer Yuri, who performed the song for the first time.
 Melina Leon also performed the song for Arjona in his compilation album Trópico, released in 2009.
 "Lo Siento Mi Amor" and "Señora" are covers of Rocío Jurado's songs.
 "Que Ganas de No Verte Más" was first performed by Argentine singer Valeria Lynch.

-Promotion
+Release and promotion

 Jenni Rivera performed the pop version of "¡Basta Ya!" live at La Voz...
 México on November 27, 2011.
 Four months later at the end of Yuri's concert at the National Auditorium, Rivera was invited to sing with her.
 After which Rivera took over the concert and performed ballads from the album as well as songs from her career.
 At the 19th Latin Billboard Awards ceremony, Rivera performed the pop versions of "Como Tu Mujer" and "Asi Fue".
 The tour for the album officially began on May 18, 2012, where she performed throughout concerts Mexico and the United States.
 It abruptly ended on December 9, 2012, after her concert in the Monterrey Arena when a plane carrying her and five other members crashed near Near Iturbide, Nuevo León killing her and everyone else on board.